Chartered Financial Analyst: History

 The predecessor of the CFA Institute, the Financial Analysts Federation (FAF), was established in 1947 as a service organization for investment professionals.
-The FAF founded the Institute of Chartered Financial Analysts in 1962; the earliest CFA charter-holders were "grandfathered" in through work experience only, but then a series of three examinations was established along with a requirement to be a practitioner for several years before taking the exams.
+The FAF founded the Institute of Chartered Financial Analysts in 1962; the earliest CFA charterholders were "grandfathered" in through work experience only, but then a series of three examinations was established along with a requirement to be a practitioner for several years before taking the exams.
 In 1990, in the hopes of boosting the credential's public profile, the CFA Institute (formerly the Association for Investment Management and Research) merged with the FAF and the Institute of Chartered Financial Analysts.

-The CFA exam was first administered in 1963 and began in the United States and Canada, but has become global with many people becoming charter-holders across Europe, Asia, and Australia.
+The CFA exam was first administered in 1963 and began in the United States and Canada, but has become global with many people becoming charterholders across Europe, Asia, and Australia.
 By 2003, fewer than half the candidates in the CFA program were based in the United States and Canada, with most of the other candidates based in Asia or Europe.
-The number of charter-holders in India and China had increased by 25% and 53%, respectively, from 2005 to 2006.
+The number of charterholders in India and China had increased by 25% and 53%, respectively, from 2005 to 2006.

 CFA Charter

 The CFA designation is designed to demonstrate a strong foundation in advanced investment analysis and portfolio management, accompanied by a strict emphasis on ethical practice.

-A charter holder is held to the highest ethical standards.
+A charterholder is held to the highest ethical standards.
 Once an investment professional obtains the charter, this individual also makes an annual commitment to uphold and abide by a strict professional code of conduct and ethical standards.
-Violations of the CFA code of ethics may result in industry-related sanctions, suspension of the right to use the CFA designation, or a revocation of membership.
+Violations of the CFA Code of Ethics may result in industry-related sanctions, suspension of the right to use the CFA designation, or a revocation of membership.

 Requirements

-To become a CFA charter-holder, candidates must satisfy the following requirements:
+To become a CFA charterholder, candidates must satisfy the following requirements: